 Can I request temporary overdraft support if I’ve recently switched my current account to Santander?

 If you have recently switched your current account to us using the Current Account Switcher Service, you will not be charged for the first 4 months of your overdraft.
-If eligible, you can request temporary overdraft support after the 4 months have ended, if this is before 31 October 2020.
+If eligible, you can request temporary overdraft support after the 4 months have ended.

 Will I still receive alerts when I go overdrawn?